© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Round cairn 417m north-west of Showery Tor is a scheduled monument protected by Historic England under reference 1011459.
 View the official record →

-Round cairn 417m north-west of Showery Tor is a Bronze Age funerary monument located in Cornwall, England.
+Round cairn 417m north-west of Showery Tor is a Bronze Age burial monument located on the moorlands of Cornwall.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011459.

 Round cairn 417m north-west of Showery Tor is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011459.